-Following the Bar-Kokhba revolt (132-135 CE) against Hadrian's legions, Judea was devastated.
-According to Cassius Dio, there were 580,000 victims, most of them were probably Jewish.
+Judea was devastated following the Bar Kokhba revolt (132–135 CE) against Hadrian’s legions.
+According to Cassius Dio, there were 580,000 victims, most of them believed to be Jewish.
 Did the Jews of Babylonia come to the aid of their Judean brothers?
-Given the current state of sources and historical research, there's nothing to confirm this.
-As for the Jews of Judea, here again they were desperately awaiting the opening of this long-awaited eastern front, as is clear from a midrashic text reporting the words of R. Shimon b.
-Yohai (generation of Usha in Galilee after 135 CE), condemned to death for criticizing Rome and its culture, stating as follows: "If you see a Persian stallion tied to the tombs of the land of Israel, prepare to observe the footsteps of the King-Messiah".
-In other words, for the Jews of the land of Israel, the Persian/Parthian cavalry - the only power capable of defying Rome, their sworn enemy - would have been the source of this messianic impulse to liberate them from the Roman oppressor.
+There is no confirmation of this based on current sources and historical research.
+The Jews of Judea were again desperately awaiting the opening of this long-awaited eastern front.
+This is clear from a midrashic text reporting the words of R. Shimon b.
+Yohai (generation of Usha in Galilee after 135 CE), condemned to death for criticizing Rome and its culture.
+He stated: “If you see a Persian stallion tied to the tombs of the Land of Israel, prepare to observe the footsteps of the King-Messiah.”
+Essentially, for the Jews of the Land of Israel, the Persian/Parthian cavalry – the only power capable of defying their sworn enemy Rome – would have been the source of this messianic impulse to liberate them from the Roman oppressor.

 IV

 These deeply painful historical antecedents must have shaped a discursive dialectic within rabbinic Judaism and among the rest of the Jewish population, aimed at identifying the agents responsible for the catastrophe of the three revolts.
-It's not improbable that from 70 CE until the end of the Bar Kokhba revolt, a heavy resentment towards the Jewish community of Babylonia was forged in the consciousness of the exacerbated Jewish populations of Roman Palestine.
-It seems fair to admit that the latter was, intentionally or unintentionally, spared from the Roman yoke by the successive uprisings of the Jews inhabiting the imperium.
-What's more, the Jews of Babylonia always remained outside the circle of conflict, most of them refusing to get involved militarily in Roman Palestine!
+It is not improbable that from 70 CE until the end of the Bar Kokhba revolt, a heavy resentment towards the Jewish community of Babylonia was forged in the consciousness of the distressed Jewish populations of Roman Palestine.
+It seems fair to conclude that the former was, intentionally or unintentionally, spared from the Roman yoke by the successive uprisings of the Jews inhabiting the imperium.
+In addition, the Jews of Babylonia always remained outside the circle of conflict, most of them declining to participate in military activities in Roman Palestine.